rednafi/nginx-ratelimit/README.md

 # nginx-ratelimit

-Rate limiting through reverse proxy.
-Allow 50 req/sec and return 429 error when the limit is exceeded.
+A simple hello-world JSON API service that incorporates rate limiting via Nginx.
+It allows 50 req/sec and return 429 error when the limit is exceeded.

+See the blog post [here].

 ## Installation